blrobin2/blrobin2.github.io/_posts/2023-06-25-a-date-with-your-family.md

 letterboxd_url: https://boxd.it/4qbp09
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* I like my family as a friend!
+- I like my family as a friend!
-* Brother has a tight psychological grip on Junior
+- Brother has a tight psychological grip on Junior
-* Well, there it is, spankings all around
+- Well, there it is, spankings all around